About Calderdale Data Works

 Who we are

 Calderdale Data Works is owned and managed by Calderdale Council.
-Our Open Data platform is built with CKAN and developed by DataPress, who connect open data publishers with their local communities and whose engagement platform powers both the London DataStore and the Data Mill North.
+Our Open Data platform is developed and supported by DataPress, who connect open data publishers with their local communities and whose engagement platform powers both the London DataStore and the Data Mill North.

 We are a founding member of the Open Data institute (ODI) – Leeds and are working closely with them and other partners on a range of Open Data projects.
 More information about the projects and innovation taking place with the ODI can be found at ODI Leeds projects.

-Find out more about Data Works by viewing our YouTube video.
+Find out more about Data Works and Open Data in Calderdale by viewing our YouTube video.

 Where possible we will make our data available in an open, machine readable format that can be easily re-used and is available free to download and re-use under the Terms and Conditions of the Open Government Licence|.